KingPsychopath/parking-bay/README.md

 I need to decide on the best way to visualise the data, preferably in a way similar to what will be relevant for the senior engineers to read and understand, after HD Map data ingest.

 Currently, looking at open-source libraries to lighten the load on the project and focus on the core functionality.
-Requirements are easy of use and the ability to handle large data-sets at scale.
+Requirements are ease of use and the ability to handle large data-sets at scale.

 ## Options